-If authorized by the Board, the University System Office staff and GVSC will proceed with the selection of a Design Build firm in accordance with the Board of Regents' procedures.
+The University System Office staff and GVSC will proceed with the selection of a Design Build firm in accordance with the Board of Regents' procedures.

 22. Authorization of Project Budget Modification, Hefner Residence Hall Renovation, Atlanta, Georgia Institute of Technology